dcnhn/udacity-sdce-fusion-starter/Final_WriteUp.md

 ![local image](doc/final04.png)

 ### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?
+In my opinion, it is mandatory to have a camera-lidar fusion for tracking as this will introduce redundancies.
+The camera will also help to stabilize the tracking as seen in this project.
+Furthermore, the camera's strength is the object classification.
+This information can be used to have different kinematic models for the different road users (pedestrian, cars, cyclists etc.).

 ### 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?